 A non-U.S. corporation will be classified as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes, in any taxable year in which either (1) at least 75% of its gross income is passive income; or (2) at least 50% of the average quarterly value of its total gross assets is attributable to assets that produce "passive income" or are held for the production of passive income.
-Based on the project composition of our income and valuation of our assets, we do not believe we were a PFIC in ~~2022~~ and ~~2021~~, and we do not expect to be a PFIC for our current taxable ~~year or~~ to become one in the future.
+Based on the project composition of our income and valuation of our assets, we do not believe we were a PFIC in 2023 and 2022, and we do not expect to become one in the future.
 However, because our PFIC status is subject to a number of uncertainties, neither we nor our tax advisors can provide any assurances regarding our PFIC status.
 If we are a PFIC for any taxable year during which a U.S. holder holds our common shares, the U.S. holder may be subject to adverse tax consequences.
 U.S. investors should consult their advisors regarding the application of these rules and the availability of any potential elections.